Chapter 7 : seven.

 She blew a stray curl out of her eyes and focused on the baby blue shadow coating the brush in her hand.
 Carefully, precisely, she swept it along her eyelids, covering the pale skin with a hue that seemed like it was made to match her irises.
 Next, she fished a bottle of white nail polish out from the drawer in her bedside table and touched up a couple of small chips on the ends of her manicured nails.
 All that was left was her pale pink lipstick.
 She looked up into the mirror, sighing.
 Nothing could totally cover up the puffy bags under her eyes or the rough, dry cracks in her lips.
-Nothing, not even her favorite lipstick, Briar Rose
+Nothing, not even her favorite lipstick, Briar Rose—which, incidentally, was missing.

 “Why are we going to work at eight o’clock in the morning?” she whined, rummaging through a drawer in the small vanity she and Lily currently shared and looking for it.